 The Council ensures that it undertakes a deliberate and systematic identification of the key risks that might prevent, degrade, delay or enhance the achievement of its objectives and priorities.
 The Council's Risk Management Strategy sets out the process for undertaking this on an ongoing basis.
-In addition to identifying of risks, managers score them in terms of likelihood and potential impact.
+In addition to the identification of risks, managers also have to quantify them in terms of likelihood and potential impact.
 The risks are then recorded in the Council's Risk Registers.
 These have three aspects - strategic, operational and project risks.
 The Council's Strategic, Operational and Project Risk Registers are reviewed on a quarterly basis and reported into the Corporate Risk Management Group and the Audit and Accounts Committee on an exception basis.

-Our Performance in 2020/21
+Our Performance in 2021/22

-The Council used a range of financial and other indicators to measure performance in 2020/21.
-At the end of March, 70% of the Council's performance targets for the year had been met, a 3% improvement on last year.
-In terms of trends, 60% of measures had either maintained or improved on their previous year's performance.
-Because of the impact on council operations due to the pandemic and repeated lockdowns, the council revised a small proportion of its performance targets in-year to take account of the anticipated and in some instances continuing impacts.
+The Council used a range of financial and other indicators to measure performance in 2021/22.
+At the end of March, 68% of the Council's performance targets for the year had been met, a 2% dip on last year.
+In terms of trends, 56% of measures had either maintained or improved on their previous year's performance.

-The Council also exceeded its targets in a number of areas including: processing of new benefits claims, external sports funding secured, settled accommodation outcomes for homelessness, sickness absence, repeat complaints, business unit occupancy, street cleanliness standards, missed bins, and 'Major' and 'Minor' planning applications processed on time.
+The Council also exceeded its targets in a number of areas including: processing of new benefits claims, external sports funding secured, homelessness applications opened at the 'prevent' stage, self-serve interactions, repeat complaints, business unit occupancy, town centre vacancy rates, street cleanliness standards, missed bins, and planning applications processed in time.

-The service areas which fell short of target include invoice processing, FOI request response times, agent satisfaction with the planning process, and residual household waste tonnages.
+The service areas which fell short of target include use of temporary accommodation in excess of 6 weeks, FOI request response times, sickness absence, agent satisfaction with the planning process, and estimated recycling rates.
 The impact of lockdown due to the coronavirus pandemic can also be seen in some of the outturn results.